English

 What Is vPC?

-vPC, short for Virtual Port Channel, is a Cisco Nexus technology where a Port Channel is a regular LAG.
-(A Port Channel is a technology that provides a way to aggregate (bond) multiple interfaces together.
-Traffic is then loadbalanced across each of the connections.)
-It is a Cisco Nexus specific protocol that is hard to configure on any other type of switch.
-Of course, there are indeed vPC-enabled switches offered by other vendors except Cisco, but not too much.
+vPC (Virtual Port Channel) is a Cisco Nexus technology where a Port Channel is a regular LAG.
+A Port Channel is a technology that provides a way to aggregate (bond) multiple interfaces together.
+Traffic is then load-balanced across each of the connections.
+It is a Cisco Nexus-specific protocol that is hard to configure on any other type of switch.

-vPCs allow links physically connected with two different Cisco switches to appear as a single Port Channel to a third device.
-The third device can be a switch, a server, or any other networking device supporting IEEE 802.3ad Port Channels. vPC also allows the creation of Layer 2 Port Channels that span two switches.
+vPC allows links physically connected with two different Cisco MLAG switches to appear as a single Port Channel to a third device.
+The third device can be an ethernet switch, a server, or any other networking device supporting IEEE 802.3ad Port Channels. vPC also allows the creation of Layer 2 Port Channels that span two switches.

 Figure 2: Form a vPC Pair by Creating Inter-switch Links